Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Result analysis

-Fig.~\ref{fig:RQ4-transformation-case} illustrates a transformation case where we highlight code differences in red and demonstrate how LLMs (CodeWhisperer, ChatGPT, Incoder) perform accordingly.
+Fig.~\ref{fig:RQ4-transformation-case} illustrates a transformation case where we highlight code differences in red and demonstrate how LLMs (CodeWhisperer, ChatGPT, Incoder) log accordingly.
 Regarding the original code, all models correctly predict that \fixedwidth{inMB} should be used to record memory.
-However, after transforming the constant expression \texttt{1024*1024} to a new variable \texttt{const\_1} and then assigning \texttt{const\_1} to \fixedwidth{inMB}, all models fail to identify \fixedwidth{inMB} for logging.
-CodeWhisperer and Incoder mistakenly predict \fixedwidth{totalMemory} and \fixedwidth{heapMemoryUsage} as the memory size indicator, while ChatGPT does not suggest any variables.
+However, after transforming the constant expression \fixedwidth{1024*1024} to a new variable \fixedwidth{const\_1} and then assigning \fixedwidth{const\_1} to \fixedwidth{inMB}, all models fail to understand and identify \fixedwidth{inMB} (or const\_1) as a logging variable.
+CodeWhisperer and Incoder mistakenly predict \fixedwidth{totalMemory} and \fixedwidth{heapMemoryUsage} as the memory size indicator without dividing it by 1024*1024 to be converted into MB units, while ChatGPT does not suggest any variables.
 Even though the transformation retains code semantics, existing models exhibit a significant performance drop, indicating their limited generalization abilities.